ajunker45/Project_1_Reimbursement_Request_System/README.md

 ## Project Description

 The purpose of this project is for employees and managers to be able to log in.
 Once logged in, an employee can make a request to be reimbursed for a certain amount of money.
-A manager meanwhile can make either approve or deny requests that are submitted by any user, as well as see statistics about all the requests.=
+A manager meanwhile can make either approve or deny requests that are submitted by any user, as well as see statistics about all the requests.
-##Technologies Used

 ## Technologies Used